MaVeN-13TTN/java-web-app/README.md

    - Add a rule to protect the main branch
    - Require pull request reviews before merging
    - Require status checks to pass before merging
+   - Note: If you are the only developer on the project, branch protection rules are optional but still recommended for maintaining code quality

 3. **Configure GitHub Webhook**:

    - Go to Settings > Webhooks in your repository
-   - Add webhook for your Jenkins server: `http://<Jenkins-IP>:8080/github-webhook/`
+   - Add webhook for your Jenkins server: `http://34.207.76.202:8080/github-webhook/`
    - Select content type: `application/json`
    - Select events: Push, Pull requests, and Pull request reviews